ltrgoddard/thesis/temp.markdown

 rules.
 Moreover, when he does make individual prose contributions to the *Intelligencer*, they most often take the form of personally-addressed letters taking on issues of poetics or providing meta-commentary on the worksheet itself.

-This chapter will now move to consider one of Prynne’s longer prose contributions, ‘A Note on Metal’, to determine whether the apparent dissonance between his claims to Riley and his actual practice can be more effectively understood.
+This chapter will now move to consider one of Prynne’s longer contributions to the *Intelligencer*, ‘A Note on Metal’, to determine whether the apparent dissonance between his claims to Riley and his actual practice can be more effectively understood.
+The text will be read closely as significant piece of prose in its own right, but will also be examined in light of Prynne’s conception of the general role of prose in little magazines.

 iv.
 ‘A Note on Metal’
 ---------------------